Creativism is: the conscious application of creative principles to everything in life

 Just like the productive writer or artist, the creativist knows to integrate the conscious and subconscious, and open to creative flow.

-I started to use the “creativist” term when I began my blog back in 2008, to distinguish this everyday application of the process from “creativity”, which most people associate with music, art and creative writing.
+I started to use the terms “creativism” and “creativist” when I began this blog back in 2008.
+I needed to distinguish the everyday application of the creative process from “creativity”, which most people associate with music, art and creative writing.

 What is it that artists, writers and musicians do?
 They transform materials — paint, music, stone, film, words — into something new.
 Something that didn’t exist before, that expresses something deep and true and particular to them, that connects them to others.